International per diem rates 2026: A complete guide

 Employers carry most of the reporting responsibility for per diem compliance.
 You must ensure reimbursements align with published federal rates and that employees provide sufficient documentation to substantiate travel dates, locations, and business purpose.

-If an employee receives more than the allowable per diem and does not return the excess, the excess amount becomes taxable income.
-In those cases, employers must include the excess on the employee’s W-2 and withhold applicable payroll taxes.
+If an employee receives more than the allowable per diem and doesn't return the excess, the excess amount becomes taxable income.
+In those cases, employers must include the excess on the employee's W-2 and withhold applicable payroll taxes.

-Employees generally do not file Form 2106 for unreimbursed expenses under an accountable plan.
+Employees generally don't file Form 2106 for unreimbursed expenses under an accountable plan.
 Proper policy design eliminates unnecessary tax reporting and keeps reimbursements compliant.

 Calculating international per diem requires applying location-based rates to each day of travel, including special rules for travel days.
 Following a consistent process helps ensure accurate reimbursements and compliance with IRS guidelines.